almarklein/asgineer/docs/guide.rst

 Routing
 =======

+Asgish takes a "linear" approach to handling request.
+It avoids magic like routing systems, so you can easily follow your request around your code.
-To do your routing, check the request object and delegate to other handlers:
+To do your routing, make your main handler delegate to sub-handlers:

 .. code-block:: python